Facebook

 How much of Mariposa electrical needs will this facility generate?

 You have talked a lot about biochar in the past.
-How does biochar fit into your current plans?
+How does it fit into your current plans?

 Those who have been studying this site in the past know that we have been quite excited about the possibility of producing biochar as well as electricity with our biomass facility.
 Right now however, thanks to S.B.
 1122 and the BioMAT program, one can negotiate long-term contracts with power companies such as PG&E at favorable prices.
 These are contracts you can “take to the bank” when attracting investors.
 Biochar on the other hand is currently more of a boutique market without the possibility of long-term contracts.

 We are still very interested in developing the biochar market and are working with U.C.
 Merced on research to allow biochar to be converted to activated carbon for use in water treatment plants.
-This market does not currently exist and we need to get our project off an running before it will likely be at the stage where it would make economic sense to divert char from the pyrolysis stage for use as biochar.
-One of the things, however, we really like about the Cortus WoodRoll® process is the ability to either convert the char to electricity or divert it for use as biochar/activated carbon.
+This market does not currently exist and we need to get our project off an running before it will likely be at the stage where it would make economic sense to divert divert potential energy from the wood to make biochar.
+One of the things, however, we really like about the West Biofuels process is the ability to either convert the biomass to electricity or divert it for use as biochar/activated carbon.
 Of course, if we did divert char for use as biochar that would lower our electrical output unless we used more fuel.
 Obviously this is something we need to think about in terms of any contractual agreements for sale of electricity.
 That said, it is nice to have the flexibility of making biochar or not depending on market conditions.
+However our current plans and our existing Conditional Use Permit are not consistent with biochar production.

 The following sections were what we posted earlier about biochar.